ucanews.com reporter, Hong KongUpdated: August 24, 2018 03:51 AM GMT

-With a new round of Sino-Vatican negotiations expected to resume in September, Wang Zuoan, who was once also director of the State Administration of Religious Affairs, wrote an article in the latest issue of CCP journal Qiushi
+With a new round of Sino-Vatican negotiations expected to resume in September, Wang Zuoan, who was once also director of the State Administration of Religious Affairs, wrote an article in the latest issue of CCP journal Qiushi.

-.
 In the article published on Aug.
-17, Wang stressed the importance of six points — adhering to guidance of religion, the direction of Sinicization, which took effect on Feb.
-2, should be elevated to laws and ordinances in due course.
-He also reiterated that talent cultivation was a key issue in religious work.
-It was necessary to adhere to the standard of "politically reliable, religiously accomplished, morally convincing and critical" people.
+17, Wang stressed the importance of six points — adhering to guidance of religion, the direction of Sinicization, building a positive and healthy religious relationship, maintaining the rule of law to promote religious work, supporting the religious community to strengthen its own construction, and strengthening the party's centralized and unified leadership over religious work.

 Wang said the United Front Work Department would manage religious work, while party and government departments, trade unions, the Communist Youth League, Women's Federation and other social organizations had to closely cooperate.
-Meanwhile, Kung Kao Po

 The editorial reiterated that the Holy See had made it clear in the past that China and the Vatican hold different views on many issues, but the content of the agreement was related to the scope and issues that both parties could agree to.
 It also stressed that the Holy See believed that the biggest reason for the negotiation agreement was dialogue, otherwise it meant losing the opportunity to exchange views.